Single-Photon Pulse Induced Transient Entanglement Force: Conclusion and discussion

+We reveals the essential role of the two-body entanglement in the RDDI force.
+We utilize a time-dependent theoretical framework to study the transient entanglement force between two neutral atoms induced by a quantum pulse.
+We also show that this entanglement force can be significantly enhanced by engineering their nano-photonic environment and precisely controlled by tuning the polarization of the incident pulse.

 Looking ahead, our work provides a natural platform to investigate photoassociation in chemical reactions and bioprocesses ~\cite{liu2018building}.
 By generalizing the force operator to multi-atom case, we can also study the role of the many-body entanglement in the collective force of neutral atom ensemble\cite{Sinha2018collective,yang2018concept}.
+The photon absorption probability and atom-atom entanglement can be enhanced by tailoring the shape and the time-frequency correlation of photon pulses~\cite{yang2018concept}.